 This differs from credit cards and other types of loans, such as HELOCs, where the interest is calculated daily.

-If you actually want to pay less in interest on a traditional mortgage, you need to make extra principal payments.
+If you actually want to pay less in interest on a traditional mortgage, you need to make extra payments to principal.

 So if you pay an additional $100 on top of your monthly mortgage payment, your loan balance will be $100 lower for the subsequent month, and that means less interest paid over the life of the loan.